pytchlang/pytch-tutorials/gardening/tutorial.md

 {{< learner-task >}}

-Repeat the previous two tasks, switching to the next costume and pausing the codem two more times.
+Switching to the next costume and pause the code two more times.

 {{< learner-task-help >}}